Brian Kelsey

 Brian Kelsey (born December 22, 1977) is an American politician and former member of the Tennessee State Senate.
-He was elected to represent District 31, which encompassed the following parts of Shelby County: Cordova, East Memphis, and Germantown.
-Kelsey is the only legislator in Tennessee history to successfully sponsor three constitutional amendments.
+A member of the Republican party, he was elected to represent District 31, which encompassed the following parts of Shelby County: Cordova, East Memphis, and Germantown.

 In November 2022, Kelsey pleaded guilty to violating two federal campaign finance laws in connection with his failed 2016 congressional campaign.
+Kelsey was pardoned by President Donald J. Trump on March 12, 2025.